vedmichv/todoapp-codecatalyst-demo/README.md

 ### Adding a resource to your application

-This project leverage AWS CDK and therfore can easily be extended by updating AWS CDK code.
+This project leverages AWS CDK and therfore can be easily extended by updating AWS CDK code.

 ## Additional resources

-See the Amazon CodeCatalyst user guide for additional information on using the features and resources of Amazon CodeCatalyst.
+See the Amazon [CodeCatalyst User Guide](https://docs.aws.amazon.com/codecatalyst/latest/userguide/welcome.html) for additional information on using the features and resources of Amazon CodeCatalyst.